Brief: An in-depth article that covers almost all the questions around using PPA in Ubuntu and other Linux distributions.

 Now when you run the command sudo apt update, your system uses APT tool to check against the repo and stores the information about the software and their version in a cache.
 When you use the command sudo apt install package_name, it uses the information to get that package from the URL where the actual software is stored.

-If the repository doesn’t have the information about a certain package, you’ll see an error like:
+If the repository doesn’t have the information about a certain package, you’ll see unable to locate package error:

 E: Unable to locate package